erasmolpa-smart-org/github-management-terraform-demo/README.md

     }
     ```

-**NOTE: Depending on the company size and the number of resources to be manage under IaC , we will need to split the states into multiples of them .
-For example , if we are expecting to create Thousands of repositories, will be not possible to maintain a single repository state.
-We can split by teams , (thousands of states files) or by any business unit .
-Another important aspect to be consider is the way we provide this IaC to the teams.
-Wrappers such as Terragrunt , can help a lot to simplify the way we manage environments and to increase the usability  **
+**NOTE:** Depending on the company size and the number of resources to be managed under IaC, we will need to split the states into multiple of them.
+For example, if we are expecting to create Thousands of repositories, will be not possible to maintain a single repository state.
+We can split by teams, (thousands of state files) or by any business unit.
+Another important aspect to be considered is the way we provide this IaC to the teams.
+Wrappers such as Terragrunt, can help a lot to simplify the way we manage environments and to increase the usability

 1. **Modular Terraform Configuration**: